Become an Educated Consumer

 A lawyer should be willing and able to provide you with references.
 Some lawyers ingratiate themselves with certain associations or trade organizations (such as consumer groups or property management associations) by making substantial monetary contributions to those groups.
 References by such organizations may be a useful tool, but they should not be your only tool.
 Another good source for references is a local attorney who has worked against the lawyer you are considering hiring, as well as the lawyer’s former clients.
 If your homeowner association lawyer makes a referral, find out if they have any current, or have been promised any sort of, “fee-sharing” arrangement with the law firm to whom they have referred you.
 Such “fee-sharing” arrangements can create conflicts of interest that need to be explored.

-Because many construction defect cases involve complex insurance coverage issues, it is necessary that your attorney have an excellent understanding of these issues.
+Because many construction defect cases involve complex insurance coverage issues, it is necessary that your attorney has an excellent understanding of these issues.
 Previous experience suing insurance companies, familiarity with the insurance industry and its practices, and knowledge of the hyper-technical provisions of insurance policies are needed for a lawyer to competently represent homeowners and homeowner associations in construction defect litigation.
 Does the law firm you are interviewing have lawyers whose practice focuses on insurance issues?
 Do those lawyers have demonstrated expertise in insurance and construction defects law, as reflected in their writing articles and books for, and giving speeches or teaching continuing legal education classes to fellow lawyers?

 Interview More Than One Lawyer